mamonaco1973/azure-mate-xrdp/README.md

 ./destroy.sh
 ```

-This will remove all Azure resources created by the project — including the resource group, virtual network, subnets, network security groups, public IPs, NICs, the Lubuntu VM, and any supporting infrastructure.
+This will remove all Azure resources created by the project — including the resource group, virtual network, subnets, network security groups, public IPs, NICs, the MATE VM, and any supporting infrastructure.
 Secrets stored in Azure Key Vault will also be deleted unless a retention policy prevents their removal.